Patch is open from 9am to 4pm

 The entry fee for the month of October is $3 and free for those 2 & under.

 We will be limiting attendance at our peak times, and especially on the weekends.
 We ask that you pick your pumpkin, take your pictures, and gather your goodies in a timely manner.
 We will have a time limit on your time in the patch.
 Please plan on having ample time for your visit and expect lines.
+We strongly recommend that you bring your own cart this year.

 Drinks and snacks will be available for sale during the week.
 We will have food available on the weekends!